| ISRAEL'SEXPIRED

 People in the Republic of South Africa.
 This Bantustan Proposal was held secret until it

 became the Oslo Agreement that was signed on the White House steps on September 13, 1993.
+In the name of

-- By Sara Flounders, Occupied Palestine, Workers World, 6 June 2002.
+security: Israel sets up Apartheid zones By Sara Flounders, Occupied Palestine, Workers World, 6 June 2002.
 Report from a delegate from International

 ANSWER, which visited Gaza, Bethlehem, East J erusalem, Ramallah and Jenin in occupied